Cysharp/MagicOnion/docs/docs/quickstart-unity.md

 Add an interface definition that defines the service to the project `MyApp.Shared`.
 This project is a project for sharing code between the server and the client.

 In this section, we define a simple calculation service interface `IMyFirstService`.
-The interface takes two `int` values `x` and `y` and returns the sum of the two values in the `SumAsync` method (APIs are always asynchronous methods).
+The interface takes two `int` values `x` and `y` and returns the sum of the two values in the `SumAsync` method.

 ```csharp title="src/MyApp.Shared/IMyFirstService.cs"
 using MagicOnion;